rcheng15jhu/plenum/docs/SRS.md

 the group's availability is known, I would like to be able to suggest meeting times within the application itself, which are placed on a ranked list.
 Individuals in the event can upvote/downvote suggested events to come to a consensus about which meeting time is most optimal.
+The application can also suggest meeting times autonomously

 ## Software Architecture